SwapnanilAdhikary/Pixelator/README.md

 ## Features

 - Convert any image into pixel art.
+- Convert any video into pixel art video.
 - Adjustable pixel size to control the resolution of the pixel art.
 - Supports various image formats (PNG, JPEG, etc.).